Amin-MAG/My-Notes/IoT.md

 There are some steps to start

-1. Learn how to work with aurdino
+1. Learn how to work with Arduino
 2. Learn how to work with multiple sensors
 3. Integrating with more tools
 4. Raspberry pi